Basic Policy

 Evaluating the Effectiveness of the Appointment and Compensation Committee

-Survey questions primarily involve (1) training plan for CEO successors, (2) incentives for managers, (3) committee operation, and (4) implementation of expected roles and responsibilities of the Committee.
+Survey questions primarily involve (1) CEO successor training plan and (2) management incentives.
 Evaluation results have been generally positive.

 Composition of Appointment and Compensation Committee

-The Appointment and Compensation Committee is composed of Representative Directors and Outside Directors, with a majority of the members Outside Directors.
-In principle, the chairperson is an independent outside director, thereby enhancing independence regarding appointment and compensation.
+The Appointment and Compensation Committee is composed of Representative Directors and Outside Directors, with a majority of the members consisting of Outside Directors.
+The independence of appointments and compensation is increased by generally appointing an Independent Outside Director as the committee chair.

 Members of the Appointment and Compensation Committee